akka/akka/akka-docs/src/main/paradox/serialization-jackson.md

 * `java.io.Serializable`
 * `java.util.Comparable`.

-The blacklist of possible serialization gadget classes defined by Jackson databind are checked and disallowed for deserialization.
+The deny list of possible serialization gadget classes defined by Jackson databind are checked and disallowed for deserialization.

 @@@ warning